 - 1.4 Total state contribution towards the employee's group insurance will be limited to no more than the amount specified in the current Appropriations Bill for full-time active employees.
 The employee may choose the insurance program of only one of the employing entities for the employee and/or dependents.
 That entity shall contribute the total state contribution.

 - 1.5 The employee will be entitled to receive longevity payment for no more than one employment.

-- 1.6 An employee who works in a dual employment capacity, subject to the overtime provisions of the Fair Labor Standards Act in either employment, shall have all combined time worked in excess of forty hours per week considered as overtime.
+- 1.6 An employee who works in a multiple employment capacity, subject to the overtime provisions of the Fair Labor Standards Act in either employment, shall have all combined time worked in excess of forty hours per week considered as overtime.
 The employee shall be compensated for such overtime in accordance with the overtime provisions of the Fair Labor Standards Act.